 Once you’re done cracking your olives and filling your jars, get a large pot or pitcher and fill it with approximately as much water as you’ll need (for my 6 jars, 3 liters was a little too much).
 Gently place the two eggs into the pot.
 They will sit at the bottom.
 Start adding salt and mixing, and don’t be shy.
 I had to use roughly a half pound of kosher salt.
 You’ll know when your water is salty enough because your eggs will float when you stop mixing.
 No, I’m not joking.

-Now take your crazy salty water and fill your jars with it.
+Now take your super salty water and fill your jars with it.
 Close them up, label them with the date and set them aside.
 After 40 days in the brine, they’re ready to use.
 They’ll last for years in the salt water brine if you don’t use them all.
 Just pack them away into the pantry.

 When you’re ready to eat your olives, open the jar and dump the salt water.
 Refill the jar with fresh water and let it sit (overnight, if you think about it in advance, but a few hours will suffice).
 Drain, and rinse again to get residual salt from the brine off.
 Then dress them with olive oil, balsamic vinegar, garlic and pepper and enjoy.
 If you’re an olive person, they’re pretty awesome.